lalodsi/lalodsi/README.md

 Hi there!
 I'm Luis Eduardo Rodríguez Ramírez and I'm student a bachelors degree in Mechatronics Engineering.
 I'm studying on my own web development backend and frontend.

-  You can find more about me in my [web page](https://elluiso.engineer)

 <br>

   I'm also interesting in electronics.
 I think that FPGA technology is more useful than people think.